dbfixtures/pytest-mysql/README.rst

 Running on Docker/as root
 =========================

-Unfortunately, running MySQL as root (thus by default on docker) is not possible.
+MySQL and MariaDB refuse to run as root by default, but we can force them by setting user=root in the configuration file.

-MySQL (and MariaDB as well) will not allow it.
+However most common and secure approach is to change user which runs tests on Docker:

 .. code-block::